jansdhillon/landscape-demo/README.md

 # Landscape Demo

-Spin up a preconfigured, local Landscape demo using Terraform or OpenTofu and Juju.
+Spin up a preconfigured, local Landscape demo using Terraform and Juju.

 ## Prerequisites